 In vitro site-directed mutagenesis is a core technique in functional genomics studies.
 Until recently, labs performing site-directed mutagenesis relied primarily on PCR and standard cloning methods.
-When PCR is used, the primers are designed to include the desired change, which might be a base substitution, addition, or deletion (Figure 1).
+When PCR is used, the primers are designed to include the desired change, which might be a base substitution (Figure 1), addition (Figure 2), or deletion (Figure 3).
 During amplification, the mutation is incorporated into the amplicon, altering the original sequence.

 Synthetic gene fragments reduce the work

 Arguably, the most significant improvement to mutagenesis methods is the commercial availability of long, synthetic, double-stranded (ds), custom DNA fragments.
-IDT provides them as gBlocks® Gene Fragments (see the Product Focus section below).
+IDT provides them as eBlocks™, gBlocks™, and gBlocks HiFi Gene Fragments.
 Up to 3 kb dsDNAs can be obtained with the desired mutations designed directly into the sequences.
-They are compatible with both existing methods (e.g., PCR, and restriction cloning), and new methods (e.g., isothermal assembly) of mutagenesis, and are becoming a standard reagent in these techniques because they eliminate some of the time-consuming steps needed to produce both a wild-type sequence and any derivative variants.
+They are compatible with a variety of cloning methods from PCR and restriction cloning to seamless cloning methods.
+By using a seamless cloning method, researchers can eliminate some of the time-consuming steps needed to produce both a wild-type sequence and any derivative variants.
 Now, for a reasonable cost, researchers can design all the requisite sequences for their experiments, order them online, and receive them ready for direct use or cloning.
 Moreover, final constructs can be easily generated even when a physical starting template is not available.

-Isothermal assembly methods make it fairly easy to make seamless changes to gene sequences.
+Seamless cloning (which includes isothermal assembly methods) is an easy way to make seamless changes to gene sequences.
 Isothermal mechanisms assemble pieces of linearized DNA—typically, a plasmid and one or more inserts—with overlapping homologous ends by first modifying the DNA and then joining the fragments .
 Typically, the fragments are mixed together in the reaction, and overhanging ends are created by an enzyme with endonuclease activity.
 The resulting “sticky” ends then anneal to the complementary fragments, which determines the precise position and directionality of each piece in the finished construct.
-A polymerase then fills in the gaps, and a ligase seals the nicks (Figure 3).
+A polymerase then fills in the gaps, and a ligase seals the nicks (Figure 4).

 For isothermal assembly, the plasmid can be linearized by restriction digest or PCR, giving you the freedom to insert your sequence at any location regardless of the presence of restriction sites.
 However, a benefit of using PCR to linearize you vector is that any circularized plasmids can be removed by DpnI digest, reducing the presence of empty vectors when screening clones for finished sequences.